SteffenBlake/TaskBud/README.md

 - [ ] Add support for Azure Web Service hosting with Azure Key Vault Storage
 - [ ] Maybe add support for attaching images to issues?
 If people really want that.
 - [ ] Add support for push notifications while open, opt in(?)
-- [ ] Add configuration and support for SSL Signing / HTTPS
+- [x] Add configuration and support for SSL Signing / HTTPS (Use Certbot + NGINX)
 - [x] Add a "Wait until" property to Tasks
 - [x] Add a "Automatic Repeat" functionality to Tasks
 - [x] Expose usable API for IoT stuff / IFTTT / Home Assistants
-- [ ] Setup wiki and document better
+- [x] Setup wiki and document better
 - [ ] Make some "how to use" youtube videos
 ...
 - [x] Acknowledge the irony of a To-Do list on the README for your To-Do list app...